hyosung11/Launch-School/Courses/journal.md

 17:24 Breaking down problems and dissecting the solutions in code slowly.

 21:59 Might be done for the night.
 Happy New Year 2022.

+## 20220101 토요일

+05:49 Happy New Year 2022!
+All is well.
+My meditation timer is running.

+07:51 Alex was late but we did study together for about an hour.